nextgis/docs_ngmobile/source/load_geodata.rst

 	You can read more about the GeoJSON format in its `specification <http://geojson.org/>`_.
 	GeoJSON is based on the format JSON (see `RFC 4627 <https://www.ietf.org/rfc/rfc4627.txt>`_).

-You can only use standard attributes form for editing GeoJSON layer as against custom attributes form of ngfp format.
-To know more about ngfp format see :ref:`ngmobile_import_ngfp` ahead.
-A sample standard attributes form is shown below.
+You can only use standard attributes form for editing GeoJSON layer.

 It contains the following fields:

 1. Text field for entering characters or digits.
-2. Dialog for entering time.
+2. Dialog for entering date time.
-3. "Add pictures and records" button.
+3. "Add pictures" button.

+A sample standard attributes form is shown below in :numref:`ngmobile_standard_input_form_attributes_pic`.

 .. figure:: _static/input_form_attributes.png
    :name: ngmobile_standard_input_form_attributes_pic